This page describes how to enable ARCore functionality in your Unity projects. To do this, you need to:

 Configure your app to be AR Required or AR Optional

-There are two ways to enable ARCore in your app: AR Required and AR Optional.
-If you need help deciding which one to choose, see Publish AR Apps in the Play Store.
+An app that supports AR features can be configured in two ways: AR Required and AR Optional.
+If you need help deciding which one to choose, see Publish AR Apps in the Google Play Store.

 To make an app AR Required, make sure the Edit > Project Settings > ARCore > ARCore Required menu item is checked as shown below.
 It is checked by default.